travis-ci/docs-travis-ci-com/docs/user/languages/ruby.md

 The default command run by Travis CI is:

     bundle install

+Note that this is only run when we detect a Gemfile in the project's root directory, or if the Gemfile specified via the build matrix exists.

 If a Gemfile.lock exists in your project's root directory, we add the `--deployment` flag.